quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 * how do we know what mono types to use when we _do_ instantiate schemes?
 * how do we know what mono type to use for the argument when inferring the type of a lambda?

-We have this idealized declarative rule system for determining which type assignments make sense for our type language.
+We have this idealized declarative rule system for determining which type assignments are valid in our language.
 But we can't make an algorithm out of it because there is too much "magic" in the rules.
 Now, we must make another rule system for _inferring_ types of expressions in a way that satisfies the declarative rule system, and without "magic" so we can make a type inference algorithm out of it.
-This is the algorithm rule system.
+This is the algorithmic rule system.

-Before we the algorithmic rule system, here are all of the rules for the declarative rule system:
+Before we make the algorithmic rule system, here are all of the rules for the declarative rule system:

 $$
 \frac{(x:\sigma) \in \Gamma}{\Gamma \vdash x:\sigma} Var